Draft 2: Quantum Coherence and Neurology

 In non linear optics, information can be coded and processed as an optical pattern.
 These patterns can include hexagons, spiral and complex geometries – including the coexistance of different patterns.
 The capacity of such systems is determined by the number of different pattern models that can exist and interact as a system.
 Mikhail A. Vorontsov 1995.
 Information processing in the retina has been modeled as cellular automata e.g F Devillard – 2014, S Gobron 2007.
 M Beigzadeh et al 2013.

-So it has been shown that Hubel & Wiesel’s discovery of orientation-tuning is not the primary job of cortex.
 Instead, the cortex’s primary organizational principle is to create a giant switchboard that pits light vs dark at every position in the visual scene.

 Orientation and direction maps would originate in a sensory map that is represented as continuously as possible.
 In the visual cortex this continuous representation could be accomplished by precisely matching response properties of on and off thalamic afferents.
 The same principle may apply to other sensory spaces and afferents feeding other cortical areas that have maps for touch, hearing and spatial navigation.
 J Kremkow 2016.